choilab/BTN707-CompGen/2-ASO-off-finder/README.md

 Thus, in silico analysis using the human RNA database followed by in vitro expression analysis using human cells are essential.

-* How should we solve the problem?
-    1. Pre-existing methods to detect ASO off-targets
-    2. New methods to try?
+## How could this problem be solved?
+### Pre-existing tools for ASO off-target site finding

 <a name="outline"></a>
 # Algorithm outline